Vexera/documentation/docs/FAQ.md

 If that doesn't work, switch the region the bot is connected to: `+join eu` if you're on the **US** node, `+join us` if you're on the **EU** node.
 If you are a premium user you can also do `+join premium`.<br/>
 To check what voice node you are on, look at the bottom of the last *Now Playing* message.
 Alternatively, Vexera uses the node, which is closest to your server voice region.<br/>
 When you're all done, play music again.

+### "The queue can only hold 2000 songs!"
+The queue is capable of holding up to 2000 songs.
+To reset the queue, use `+clear`, otherwise you will not be able to add new songs to the queue.

 ## Admin issues